-When the FIM sends a notice to a Rider or other Person notifying them of a potential anti-doping rule violation, and the Rider or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the CDI for hearing and adjudication, which shall be conducted in accordance with the principles described in Articles 8 and 9 of the International Standard for Results Management.
+When the FIM sends a notice to a Rider or other Person notifying them of a potential anti-doping rule violation, and the Rider or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the Hearing Panel for hearing and adjudication, which shall be conducted in accordance with the principles described in Articles 8 and 9 of the International Standard for Results Management.

-In accordance with article 8.1.1.4 the CDI shall be composed of three (3) members to hear that case.
-When hearing a case, one (1) panel member shall be a qualified lawyer, with no less than three (3) years of relevant legal experience, and one (1) panel member shall be a qualified medical practitioner, with no less than three (3) years of relevant medical experience.
+In accordance with article 8.1.1.4 the Hearing Panel may be composed of one Single Judge or a Chair and two (2) other independent members in accordance with Article 13.1 of the Procedural Rules of the International Hearing Panel of Sport Resolutions.
+When the Hearing Panel is composed by three members, one (1) panel member shall be a qualified lawyer, with no less than three (3) years of relevant legal experience, and one (1) panel member shall be a qualified medical practitioner, with no less than three (3) years of relevant medical experience.

-Upon appointment as a member of the CDI, each member must also sign a declaration that there are no facts or circumstances known to him which might call into question their impartiality in the eyes of any of the parties, other than those circumstances disclosed in the declaration.
+Upon appointment by the Secretariat of Sport Resolutions and as provided in Article 14.2 of the Procedural Rules of the International Hearing Panel of Sport Resolutions, each member of the Hearing Panel must also sign a declaration that there are no facts or circumstances known to him which might call into question their impartiality in the eyes of any of the parties, other than those circumstances disclosed in the declaration.

-Hearings held in connection with Events in respect to Riders and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted by the CDI.
+Hearings held in connection with Events in respect to Riders and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted by the Hearing Panel.37